How to Become a Famous Author

 Wait, what?

-Ferde Grofé composed the Grand Canyon Suite, one of the most recognized 20th century symphonic pieces.
+Ferde Grofé composed the Grand Canyon Suite, one of the most recognized 20th-century symphonic pieces.
 This brought him worldwide acclaim.
 But what about his other compositions, including,

 Stephen King, who has published over sixty successful novels, has expressed concern that one of his earlier novels, The Stand, continues to be considered by many to be his best work (On Writing, Stephen King).
+He continues to try to write a better novel, but it is difficult even for him to do.

 “If you want to be good at something, you must first be willing to be bad at it.”